Yuri05/Pitavastatin-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### 2.2.1 In vitro and physicochemical data

 A literature search was performed to collect available information on physicochemical properties of pitavastatin.
 The obtained information from literature is summarized in the table below, and is used for model building.
-Final model parameters are stated in [Section 3.1](#31-pitavastatin-final-input-parameters).

 | **Parameter**           | **Unit** | **Value** | Source                               | **Description**                                              |
 | :---------------------- | -------- | --------- | ------------------------------------ | ------------------------------------------------------------ |